How 3D Printing and Additive Manufacturing Are Reshaping Industries

 Whereas in supply chain management, smart IoT sensors can be leveraged to monitor the temperature and humidity of the produce while it is being transported, and send out alerts to the staff if any problem arises.

-4. Establishing high quality products:
+4. Establishing high quality products

 Manufacturing superior quality products is one of the main aims of a manufacturing industries and network IoT enabled sensors facilitate in achieving that aim.
 These sensors detect the change, if any, in the product composition and send signals to the assigned operators.